ndsev/zserio/doc/ZserioUserGuide.md

 **`-withCrossExtensionCheck|-withoutCrossExtensionCheck`**

-Enabled/disables cross extension check, which causes that the checking phase is executed for all available extensions.
+Enables/disables cross extension check, which causes that the checking phase is executed for all available extensions.
 By default is enabled to simplify to write portable schemas.

+**`-withGlobalRuleIdCheck|-withoutGlobalRuleIdCheck`**

+Enables/disables the checking of rule id uniqueness in zserio language between all packages (globally).
+If it is disabled, the rule id uniqueness is checked only within a package.
+By default is disabled.

 **`-withPubsubCode|-withoutPubsubCode`**